 In an effort to be competitive, organizations of all types must efficiently manage their workforce in order to achieve organizational goals.
 Human resource professionals need to understand how to manage an organization’s human capital needs including workforce planning and forecasting, training and leadership development, succession planning, globalization and diversity of workforce, outsourcing/rightsizing, and the contribution of human capital to organizational development.
 This course will focus on how organizations can best manage and develop their workforce in order to achieve short term and long term organizational goals.

-BU 636 Legal Issues for HR 3 CH
+MGT 636 Legal Issues for HR 3 CH

 Examines the legal relationship between an employer and an employee in the business environment.
 Special attention is given to how these issues are dealt with as companies expand globally.